Freedom Pass

-Freedom Pass is a concessionary travel scheme, which began in 1973, to provide free travel to residents of Greater London, England, for people with a disability or over the progressively increasing state pension age (60 for women in 2010, increased to 66 for everybody until about 2026, then increasing further).
+Freedom Pass is a concessionary travel scheme, which began in 1973, to provide free travel to residents of Greater London, England, for people with a disability or over the progressively increasing state pension age (66 in 2026).
 The scheme is funded by local authorities and coordinated by London Councils.

-Originally the pass was a paper ticket, but since 2004 it has been encoded on to a contactless smartcard compatible with Oyster card readers, and since 2010 also ITSO card readers.
+The pass was originally a paper ticket, but became an Oyster card-compatible contactless smartcard.

 History

 The scheme was created in 1973 by the Greater London Council, although there had been concessionary bus fare schemes in London before that.
 When the council was abolished in 1986, responsibility for the scheme passed to the London borough councils.
 The cost of providing the travel concession is negotiated between London Councils and the local transport operator Transport for London (TfL).
 It is funded through a mixture of national grant and council tax.
 In 2007 there was a dispute between Mayor of London Ken Livingstone and London Councils on the negotiation process, in particular the ability for the Greater London Authority to impose a charge should no agreement be reached.

+Originally the pass was a paper ticket, but since 2004 it has been encoded on to a contactless smartcard compatible with Oyster card readers, and since 2010 also ITSO card readers.

+In 2026 London Councils (a cross-party organisation representing London's 32 borough councils and the City of London) considered withdrawing or restricting eligibility for or applicability of the Freedom Pass to save money; the cost had been projected to rise from 333m in 2025–26 to around £372m in 2026–27.
+Following a campaign by Age UK London and a petition signed by tens of thousands the proposal was shelved.

 Eligibility

 There are two type of Freedom Passes: an Older Person's Freedom Pass (OPFP) and a Disabled Person's Freedom Pass (DPFP); the former has a blue right hand edge band and the latter a yellow one to enable transport operators to quickly identify which concessions are applicable.
 They originally provided identical facilities, but the OPFP later had restriction on some use at busy times.

-Greater London residents aged 60 before 6 April 2010 were eligible for an OPFP, increasing progressively in line with the women's state pension age to 66 from 2020 to about 2026.
-London residents over 60 but below Freedom Pass age are eligible for a 60+ Oyster card on payment of £20, with all the benefits of the Freedom Pass within Greater London, but not valid on buses outside Greater London.
+Greater London residents become eligible for a Freedom Pass on reaching state pension age (66 in 2026, progressively increasing).
+London residents over 60 but below pension age are eligible for a 60+ Oyster card on payment of £36, with all the benefits of the Freedom Pass within Greater London, but not valid on buses outside Greater London.

-Disabled residents are, if they do not automatically qualify (e.g. by being already certified as blind), assessed to determine whether their degree of disability allows issue of a disabled person's pass.
-In early 2010 the responsibility for judging the degree of disability passed to local councils, and there were complaints of people who had been assessed as needing a pass for many years not having their passes renewed although their condition had not improved.
-DPFPs are not available for carers.

-London Residents with specified disabilities are entitled by the Transport Act 2000 to a DPFP.
-Some boroughs additionally issue discretionary Freedom Passes to disabled people who do not meet the statutory eligibility criteria.
+London residents with specified disabilities are entitled by the Transport Act 2000 to a DPFP:

-People with statutory disabilities entitling them to a DPFP are: